luiscoco/eShop_Aspire-Tutorial-Step3_WebApp_Catalog/README.md

 }
 ```

-## 9. We add the Razor Componentes in the WebAppComponents Project
+## 9. We Add the Razor Componentes in the WebAppComponents Project

 ### 9.1.
 CatalogItem.cs